SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 ..
 SE-0296 specifically calls out that top-level code is *not* an async context, contrary to what you might expect.
-   If that get changed, add this bullet to the list above:
+   If that gets changed, add this bullet to the list above:

    - Code at the top level that forms an implicit main function.